noahehall/theBookOfNoah/0current/hashicorp/terraform.md

     - cloud: peristent shared resources that can be assigned own controls, monitor run states, etc

 - access controls
-  - teams that manage a component cna start terraform runs and edit vars in dev/staging
+  - teams that manage a component can start terraform runs and edit vars in dev/staging
   - owners/senior contributors of a component can start terraform runs in production, after reviewing other contributors work
   - central IT/organization architects can administer permissions on all workspaces, to ensure everyone has what they need to work
   - teams that have no role in managing a given component dont have access to its workspaces

+#### terraform configuration

+- the set of files used to describe infrastructure
+  - can be just a single `main.tf` or split into multiple files
+  - each configuration must be in its own working directory

+#### terraform providers

+- a plugin that terraform uses to create and manage resources
+  - multiple providers blocks can be used in a single ocnfiguration to manage resources from different providers

+##### terraform resources

+- each resource defines a component of your infrastructure
+  - physical
+  - virtual (e.g. docker container)
+  - logical (e.g. heroku application)
+- resource ID
+  - each resource type is mapped directly to a providers name
+    - e.g. provider === docker
+      - `docker_image`
+      - `docker_container`
+  - the resource name can be anything, e.g. `nginx`
+  - together the resource TYPE & NAME must be distinct and provide the ID to the resource
+    - e.g. `docker_image.nginx`

 ### core workflow

 This core workflow is a loop; the next time you want to make changes, you start the process over from the beginning.

+- scope: identify the infratsructure for a project
 - write: author infrastructure as code

   ```sh